Free cookie consent management tool by TermsFeed What is AEIP? | Agentic Email Intelligence Platform | Engagor AEIP

 Definition

-An Agentic Email Intelligence Platform (AEIP) is a system that autonomously investigates email ecosystems, correlates signals across multiple ESPs, ISPs, domains, campaigns and identities, and surfaces emerging risks and opportunities without predefined queries or thresholds.
+Agentic Email Intelligence Platform (AEIP): a system that autonomously investigates an organization's email ecosystem, correlates signals across ESPs/ISPs/domains/identities, and surfaces risks/opportunities without predefined queries or thresholds.

 Unlike traditional email analytics tools that display data in dashboards or fire alerts based on predefined thresholds, an AEIP actively investigates your email ecosystem the way a human expert would—but across all your data, all the time.